Amphibian Road Crossing

 One-way amphibian tunnels

 At the one-way amphibian tunnels, the amphibians are led to a trap shaft that forces them to use the tunnel.
-To cross the road from the spawning water, a second, analogous trap shaft with tunnel exists (compare Figure 2).
+To cross the road from the spawning water, a second, analogous trap shaft with tunnel exists (cf. Figure 2).
 The trap shaft should be darkened so that the amphibians can find the exit more easily.
-In order to photograph the trap shaft, a wooden board had to be removed (compare Figure 3).
-The exit of the tunnel is raised about 20 cm so that it is not used as an entrance (compare Figure 4).
+In order to photograph the trap shaft, a wooden board had to be removed (cf. Figure 3).
+The exit of the tunnel is raised about 20 cm so that it is not used as an entrance (cf. Figure 4).

 Two-way amphibian tunnels